 Getting clinical experience abroad is all about challenging your knowledge and developing a fresh outlook on physiotherapy.
-You’ll quickly learn that things we take for granted in the UK — even basic gym equipment in some cases — are considered luxuries in the developing world.
+On your elective placement, you’ll quickly learn that things we take for granted in the UK - even basic gym equipment in some cases - are considered luxuries in the developing world.

 - Handmade and improvised rehabilitation equipment